feriomidis/DataAnalysisProjects/README.md

-# DataAnalysisProjects
+# Data Analysis Projects (SQL)
-Data Analysis projects completed in different languages such as SQL and python.
-Visualizations available in Tableau Public.
+Data Analysis projects completed in SQL.
 Overall the summary of the objectives of the projects is the following:

 **SQL Querying:** Ability to write SQL queries to retrieve data from a relational database.

 **Data Analysis:** Capability to analyze data and derive insights based on given requirements.